mitmath/julia-mit/README.md

 There are two major drawbacks to using the free `mybinder.org` service:

-* It's often slow (sometimes an order of magnitude slower than a typical laptop), especially to start up and load packages, although it's probably fast enough for simple problems in coursework.
+* It's often slow (sometimes an order of magnitude slower than a typical laptop), especially to start up, although it's probably fast enough for simple problems in coursework.

 * It has a very short timeout: if you go for a coffee break, your session will probably have stopped running by the time you get back.
 Fortunately, [there are save/download buttons](https://discourse.jupyter.org/t/getting-your-notebook-after-your-binder-has-stopped/3268) that still work in a timed-out session, so you can save your work and restore it after restarting the binder session.